tehsis/normalize/README.md

 $bower install normalize --save
 ```

-Just pass the string you want to *normalize* as an argument
+Just use the string you want to *normalize* as argument

 ```javascript
 console.log(normalize('Åland')) // Aland